 1969, George Harrison had a five-hour meeting with John, Paul and Ringo where he made it clear that he was fully prepared to quit The Beatles for good

 1972, Don McLean’s ‘American Pie’ started a four week run at No.1 in the US singles chart.
 The song is a recounting of “The Day the Music Died”, the 1959 plane crash that killed Buddy Holly, Ritchie Valens and The Big Bopper (Jiles Perry Richardson, Jr.)

-2018, Irish musician and singer-songwriter Dolores O’Riordan from The Cranberries died unexpectedly while she was in London, England, for a recording session.
+2018, Limerick musician and singer-songwriter Dolores O’Riordan from The Cranberries died unexpectedly while she was in London, England, for a recording session.
 The Cranberries had the 1994 hit singles ‘Linger’, ‘Dreams’ and ‘Zombie’

 1893, Born on this day, Ivor Novello, songwriter & actor.
 Annual British music awards are named after him.
 Died 6th March 1951.

-Ronnie Van Zant of Lynyrd Skynyrd would have have been 71 today.
+Ronnie Van Zant of Lynyrd Skynyrd would have been celebrating today too.

 Happy birthday Damien O Neil of the Undertones.